Clinical Research Management

 Electives: 6 units

-This program is offered either mostly or fully online.
+This program is offered fully online.
 Students entering the U.S. on an F-1 or J-1 Visa must enroll in a program full time.
 F-1 students are only permitted to enroll in one online course per semester and J-1 students may only enroll in non-credit online courses that do not count toward their degree program.
-The School of Continuing & Professional Studies (CAPS) cannot guarantee face-to-face enrollment options each semester of full time enrollment, therefore cannot issue an I-20 or DS 2019 to F-1 and J-1 students for this program.
+WashU Continuing & Professional Studies (CAPS) cannot guarantee face-to-face enrollment options each semester of full time enrollment, therefore cannot issue an I-20 or DS 2019 to F-1 and J-1 students for this program.
 If you are an F-1 or J-1 student and wish to enroll in a CAPS program while here on a Visa, please contact our recruitment team to discuss your options for face-to-face program enrollment.
 F-1 and J-1 students should not enroll in online courses or programs without first consulting the university’s Office for International Students and Scholars (OISS).

-U80 CRM 500 Fundamentals of Clinical Research Management
+CAPS-CRM 5000 Fundamentals of Clinical Research Management

 This course provides the basic foundation for the application, concepts and theories of clinical research.
 We explore the historical evolution of research, linking it to current regulations and guidelines for good clinical practice.
 Additional course topics include research roles and responsibilities, institutional review boards, phases of drug development, the informed consent process, human subject protections, and an overview of study conduct.
 Students will complete institutional review board paperwork, including writing an informed consent and developing source documents.
 Undergraduate students register for U80 250

-U80 CRM 505 Current and Emerging Topics in Clinical Research
+CAPS-CRM 5005 Current and Emerging Topics in Clinical Research

 This course will explore current and emerging advances in clinical research design and conduct review and discussion of recent guidance documents from the FDA in response to the 21st Century Cures Act and other sources.
 Students will gain familiarity with the Act and its implementation via exploration and critical review of recent FDA Guidance Documents and supplemental materials.
 Additional emerging topics may be identified and explored by the instructor and students.
 At the conclusion of this course students will be able to effectively communicate recent and emerging innovative and technological advances in clinical research design and conduct, and identify key implications and application.
 Prerequisite: U80 500 - Fundamentals of Clinical Research Management (note: requirement can be waived for students with established clinical research experience and instructor's approval)

-U80 CRM 509 Health and Society
+CAPS-CRM 5030 Health and Society

 This course examines topics of how public and personal health are affected by societal and institutional forces.
 We will use a historical perspective to explore the complex interplay between individual genetic susceptibilities and an evolving environment, where traditional metabolic signals are not always operative, often replaced by synthetic materials that the receptors have not encountered before through evolution.
 We will explore how sleep, food, and leisure have been changed by industrial, economic, political, and cultural developments (globalization).
 We will take a close look at the roles of urban planning, industrial farming, industrial food production / processing, animal husbandry, and the attendant evolving role of the family as well as the education of the individual.
 We will scrutinize global climate change, as it influences infectious disease vectors, pandemics, pollution, and related political and economic forces that do not promote societal health and well-being.
 Finally, we will focus on the role of the mind-brain in communication with the environment and needed in health and healing.
 Through critical reading of medical journal articles and newspapers we will discuss related ethical and policy questions relevant to disease prevention and public health.

-U80 CRM 512 Advanced Data & Information Management in Health Sciences
+CAPS-CRM 5050 Advanced Data & Information Management in Health Sciences

 This course will cover the education and training in data and information management as it applies to Health Sciences, pulling from aspects of different fields: domain specific (clinical or public health) and analytic (biostatistics and database management) using different software tools.
 We will examine data types and data repositories to include best practices in data acquisition and management.
 This course will scrutinize tools for data storage and data manipulation and delve into relational and non-relational databases.
 Concepts in epidemiology and biostatistics will be presented along with discussion on health informatics.

-U80 CRM 515 Medical Writing for Clinical Research
+CAPS-CRM 5070 Medical Writing for Clinical Research

 This is a graduate-level intensive writing course that will guide students in developing a competitive research grant proposal.
 Written work, guided by each student's needs and interests, will cover all sections of a research grant application, manuscript writing, progress reports, and other forms of reporting scientific findings to the public.
 We also will compose mock NIH grant applications.
 By the end of the course, each student will produce a comprehensive portfolio that includes a grant proposal, manuscript, and press release to the public.

-U80 CRM 518 Drug and Device Development
+CAPS-CRM 5080 Drug and Device Development

 This course will provide an overview of the commercial development pathways for both pharmaceuticals and medical devices, from inception to market.
 Through lectures and discussions, students will gain an appreciation for the role clinical study programs play in the broader scope of product development.
 Class topics will include preclinical, clinical, regulatory, and marketing factors which influence discovery and development of new medical products.

-U80 CRM 522 Compliance, Legal, and Regulatory Issues
+CAPS-CRM 5110 Compliance, Legal, and Regulatory Issues

 This course will examine the legal framework governing clinical research with human subjects in the United States.
 An overview of the legal system including U.S. sources of law, the interplay between the federal and state systems and the role of case law, legislatures and regulatory agencies in shaping current law and policy will be provided.
 Federal and state law governing clinical research from proposal to completion will be examined.
 At the conclusion of this course, students will be able to identify the current sources of law, policy and persuasive authority in clinical research compliance.
 Students will also be able to identify areas of concern and potential new or amended regulation in clinical research.

-U80 CRM 525 Research Ethics and Regulatory Affairs
+CAPS-CRM 5120 Research Ethics and Regulatory Affairs

 This course will provide an understanding of the ethical guidelines, issues, and challenges of conducting research on human subjects.
 We will explore issues such as conflicts of interest, genetic testing, limits of confidentiality, risk, and the distinction between compliance and ethics.
 As we learn about protecting research groups and interests and explaining rights and liabilities, we will study health care legislation and regulations, guidelines, contractual matters, and the complex regulatory framework that governs human subject research.
 Finally, we will learn to use an ethical problem-solving model in clinical research.

 Credit 3 units.
-UColl: ML, OLI
+UColl: ML

-U80 CRM 526 Drug-Induced Diseases: Detection, Prevention, and Management
+CAPS-CRM 5125 Drug-Induced Diseases: Detection, Prevention, and Management

 A drug-induced disease (DID) is the unintended effect of a drug taht results in mortality or morbidity with symptoms sufficient to prompt a patient to seek medical attention and/or require hospitalization.
 There have been great advances in drug therapy that have had tremendous beneficial impact on patient outcomes.
 However, the effects of drugs are not always beneficial; drugs are also capable of causing new diseases or exacerbating those that already exist.
 Some of these diseases are well known and transient (e.g., diarrhea, weight gain).
 Others, like liver disease and diabetes, are neither.
 This course will explore these issues in a novel, disease-specific way that will be accessible to a wide range of students: clinical research managers, medical students, nurses, pharmacists and other allied health professionals.
 The course will include weekly readings from the textbook or other sources.
 Regular group discussions will be important, addressing how this new knowledge can be applied to students' professional or personal practices.